 KGB REPORT (Kryuchkov) to Central Committee [3.4; 4].
 "Provocative statements" made at October 1988 Moscow conference organised by the Memorial Society [R: 16 Nov 88, 1979-K].
-5 pp. ============================ [page one of five] 16 November 1988, No 1979-K To the CPSU Central Committee Concerning provocative statements made by certain participants of the All-Union Voluntary Historical … Continue reading 16 November 1988* (1979-K) Inaugural “Memorial” Conference
+5 pp. ============================ [page one of five] 16 November 1988, No 1979-K To the CPSU Central Committee Concerning provocative statements made by certain participants of the All-Union Voluntary Historical … Continue reading Founding “Memorial” (16 Nov 1988*, 1979-K)

-11 March 1975* (547-A) Confiscation of matzo sent from abroad
+Confiscation of matzo sent from abroad (11 March 1975*, 547-A)

 KGB MEMORANDUM (Andropov), copy for Chernenko.
 Confiscation of matzo in parcels sent from abroad [R: 11 March 1975, 547-A].
 One page. ============================ For Comrade K.U.
-Chernenko only [1] [Stamp] The agreement of the CPSU Central Committee has been obtained, reports Comrade Galkin, V.E., 1 Sector of CPSU Central Committee General Department [dated & signed] 12 … Continue reading 11 March 1975* (547-A) Confiscation of matzo sent from abroad
+Chernenko only [1] [Stamp] The agreement of the CPSU Central Committee has been obtained, reports Comrade Galkin, V.E., 1 Sector of CPSU Central Committee General Department [dated & signed] 12 … Continue reading Confiscation of matzo sent from abroad (11 March 1975*, 547-A)

 5 September 1968* (2102-A) 25 August Red Square demonstrators